 - Romaine lettuce is 5 calories and 1 carbohydrate.

-Healthy steak burrito bowls made at home and on a budget
+Healthy Burrito Bowls at Home and on a Budget

-This recipe will make 3 servings so you can customize it for more or less.
+This copycat steak burrito bowl recipe will make 3 servings so you can customize it for more or less.
 Feel free to use whatever meat you like best.
 Steak is not a healthier option but I just love the taste.

-The first thing you’ll need to do is make sure that you’re meat is defrosted.
-In this case I am using fresh stir fry steak from the local market.
+The first thing you’ll need to do is to make sure that your meat is properly defrosted.
+In this case, I am using fresh stir fry steak from the local market.
 You can buy a cut of steak but be sure to slice it into smaller, more manageable pieces before cooking your masterpiece.